UNM Online Handbook

 Introduction

-Accelerated Online Programs are undergraduate degree-completion and fully online graduate programs attracting non-traditional working adults who are looking for a flexible path to higher education.
+Accelerated Online Programs are baccalaureate degree-completion and fully online graduate programs attracting non-traditional working adults looking for a flexible path to higher education.
 The goals of an AOP are to attract new student populations to the Albuquerque Campus* and generate self-sustaining enrollment* levels.

 This handbook serves as a guide to Accelerated Online Programs and is a preparation tool for embarking on an AOP.